thirdweb-example/smart-account-upgrades/README.md

 On transferring an NFT to an account (smart contract) via the `safeTransferFrom` method, the NFT contracts calls the `onERC721Received` / `onERC1155Received` methods.
 This extension overrides these methods to check if the caller is included in the mentioned allowlist.

+**Example use case:**
+Allow accounts created on your app to only receive and own only in-app / approved NFTs.

 **Upgrade steps:**

 1. Disable `onERC721Received`, `onERC1155Received` and `onERC1155BatchReceived` functions on the `AccountExtension` _default_ extension by calling `ManagedAccountFactory.disableFunctionInExtension`.